RotatingCylinder/CMSC203/README.md

-# OracleAcademyAssignments
+# CMSC203 Assignments
-This repository is meant to store work for Oracle Academy assignments from the Java Foundations course.
+This repository is meant to store work for CMSC203